 The Office of International Programs will register study abroad students for a Loyola Interdisciplinary Studies (INDS 300X) placeholder course while they are abroad.
 You will notice that this course appears in your LOCUS enrollment screen for the duration of your program abroad.
 You will see a 12-credit course each semester you are abroad on a semester or year program and a 6-credit course if you are on a summer program, though these credit amounts are not necessarily a reflection of the actual amount of credit you will receive for your program.
 Once the Office of International Programs receives the official transcript for your study abroad program, the placeholder course will be removed and the actual courses, grades and credit amounts will be entered into LOCUS by the Office for Registration and Records.

 Note: If you need to be enrolled in a placeholder course for more than 12 credits for financial aid purposes (typically the Illinois MAP grant), please contact firstname.lastname@example.org.

-Grade and credit conversions can vary by program.
-Students participating in provider programs can find the grade and credit conversions on the program's web site or by contacting the provider.
+Grade and credit translations can vary by program.
+Students participating in provider programs can find the grade and credit translations on the program's web site or by contacting the provider.
 If you need help locating this information, please contact the Office of International Programs.
 Note: all credit earned while studying abroad will be rounded to the nearest whole LUC credit hour when posted to LOCUS.

-The grades that you earn while abroad on an Exchange program will be converted to Loyola grades using this Exchange Grade Conversion.
+The grades that you earn while abroad on an Exchange program will be translated to Loyola grades using this Exchange Grade Conversion.

-The credits that you earn while abroad on an exchange program will be converted to Loyola credits using this Exchange Credit Conversion .
+The credits that you earn while abroad on an exchange program will be translated to Loyola credits using this Exchange Credit Conversion .